Operdies/gwatch/README.md

   -mode string (default "Concurrent")
 	Event backlog behavior.
 	Concurrent:
-	    Run the command concurrently whenever an event is fired, even if previous handlers has not yet finished
+	    Run the command concurrently whenever an event is fired, even if previous handlers have not yet finished
 	Queue:
 	    Queue events and run the handler in sequence
 	Block: